rightsell/latex-workshop/README.md

 LaTeX is a typesetting system that produces really beautiful PDF documents.
 It has a lot of benefits over other word processing software:
-- Cross-platform, free, and open source
+- Cross-platform, free, and open source.
-- Use any text editor you like
+- Use any text editor you like.
-- Easy and fast reference management
+- Easy and fast reference management.
-- Focus on writing content, not formatting
+- Focus on writing content, not formatting.
+- Easy handling of mathematical notation and equations.
 - Re-submitting an article to a different journal?
-No problem, just download that journal's LaTeX style, change one line in your document, and re-compile
+No problem, just download that journal's LaTeX style, change one line in your document, and re-compile.

 ### Editors